 The Key to Retaining Top Talent

-Published on Apr 24, 2024
+Published on April 24, 2024

-Written by Elizabeth Pettit
+Written / Hosted by: Elizabeth Pettit

 When it comes to retaining your best people, often the difference between low and high turnover comes down to employee engagement.
 This is something that’s influenced by almost every part of a person’s experience in your workplace, whether it’s the way they are rewarded (both extrinsically and intrinsically), communication, meaningful work or even the daily commute.
 While it’s impossible to avoid attrition altogether, engaged employees are more productive, more loyal and more likely to stay with you in the long run.